Mosasaurus: Later discoveries and other species

-In 1804, the Lewis and Clark Expedition discovered a now-lost fossil skeleton alongside the Missouri River, which was identified as a 45 ft long fish.
+In 1804, the Lewis and Clark Expedition discovered a now-lost fossil skeleton alongside the Missouri River, which was identified as a 49 ft long fish.
 Richard Ellis speculated in 2003 that this may have been the earliest discovery of the second species M. missouriensis, although competing speculations exist.
 In 1818, a fossil from Monmouth County, New Jersey became the first North American specimen to be correctly recognized as a Mosasaurus by scientists of the time.
 (Note: Because the genus Mosasaurus was not coined at the time, the original identifier, Samuel L. Mitchill, described the fossil as a lizard monster or saurian animal resembling the famous fossil reptile of Maestricht [sic]."
 Cuvier doubted whether the two specimens were related.
 The congeneric relationship was eventually confirmed by James Ellsworth De Kay in 1830, and the New Jersey fossil was named Mosasaurus dekayi in his honor.
-The taxon was declared a nomen dubium in 2005, and other fossils attributed to it were reidentified as M. hoffmannii.)
+The taxon was declared as a nomen dubium in 2005, and other fossils attributed to it were reidentified as M. hoffmannii.)

-The type specimen of M. missouriensis was first described in 1834 by Richard Harlan based on a snout fragment found along the river's Big Bend, in South Dakota.
+The type specimen of M. missouriensis was first described in 1834 by Richard Harlan based on a snout fragment found near the river's Big Bend, in South Dakota.
 In reference to its discovery made in the river, he coined the specific epithet and initially identified it as a species of Ichthyosaurus but later as an amphibian named Batrachiosaurus.
 The rest of the skull had been discovered earlier by a fur-trapper, and it eventually came under the possession of prince Maximilian of Weid-Neuwied between 1832 and 1834.
 The fossil skull, now cataloged as RFWUIP 1327, was delivered to Georg August Goldfuss in Bonn for research, who published a study in 1845.
 The same year, Christian Erich Hermann von Meyer suspected that the skull and Harlan's snout were part of the same individual.
 Although the snout was noted as lost at the time, Joseph Leidy erected the new combination M. missouriensis after this suggestion in 1857, which has since entered common use.
 The snout was finally found in 2004 in the collections of the MNHN under the catalog number MNHN 9587, thus confirming the initial suspicion expressed by von Meyer and followed by other authors.